fommil/fpmortals/manuscript/frontmatter.md

 # Thanks

-Diego Esteban Alonso Blas, Raúl Raja Martínez and Peter Neyens of 47 degrees, Rúnar Bjarnason, Tony Morris and Edward Kmett for their help explaining the principles of FP.
+Diego Esteban Alonso Blas, Raúl Raja Martínez and Peter Neyens of 47 degrees, Rúnar Bjarnason, Tony Morris, John de Goes and Edward Kmett for their help explaining the principles of FP.
 Kenji Yoshida and Jason Zaugg for being the main authors of scalaz, and Paul Chuisano / Miles Sabin for fixing a critical bug in the scala compiler ([SI-2712](https://issues.scala-lang.org/browse/SI-2712)).

 The readers who gave feedback on early drafts of this text.

 Juan Manuel Serrano for [All Roads Lead to Lambda](https://skillsmatter.com/skillscasts/9904-london-scala-march-meetup#video), Pere Villega for [On
-Free Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For: What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), John de Goes for [A Beginner Friendly Tour](http://degoes.net/articles/easy-monads), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Adam
+Free Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For: What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Adam Rosien for the [Scalaz Cheatsheet](http://arosien.github.io/scalaz-cheatsheets/typeclasses.pdf), Yi Lin
-Rosien for the [Scalaz Cheatsheet](http://arosien.github.io/scalaz-cheatsheets/typeclasses.pdf), Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.
+Wei and Zainab Ali for their tutorials at Hack The Tower meetups.

 The helpul souls who patiently explained the concepts needed to write the example project [drone-dynamic-agents](https://gitlab.com/fommil/drone-dynamic-agents) Merlin Göttlinger, Edmund